 For this approach, I analyzed temporal trends and statistical association between forest loss and fire on an annual basis.
-In particular, I focused on assessing the association between those variables considering the size of the forest clearings, using both absolute values and zonal statistics metrics.
+In particular, I focused on assessing the association between those variables considering the size of the forest clearings, using both absolute spatially independent annual values and zonal statistics metricstime series and spatio-temporal analyses.

-To obtain the absolute forest loss data, I generated 18 maps of annual forest loss, one per each year of the study period, using the loss year raster as a source.
+To obtain the absolute forest loss dataperform the time series analysis, I generated 18 maps of annual forest loss, one per each year of the study period, using the loss year raster as a source.
 From each map, I grouped the connected cells belonging to the same patch using the Queen's case neighborhood, and then calculated the surface area of the clumped patches.
-Afterward, using Boolean operators, I generated 18 annual forest loss maps of "small forest clearings", made up of patches less than 1 ha in size, and 18 maps of "medium- and large-sized forest clearings" (or simply "large clearings"), consisting of patches larger than 1 ha in size.
+Afterward, using Boolean operators, I generated 18 annual forest loss maps of "small forest clearings", made up of patches less than 1 ha in size, and 18 maps of "medium- and

+- large-sized forest clearings" (or simply "large clearings"), consisting of patches larger than 1 ha in size.
 Then, I computed the annual forest loss separately by size of clearing, summing up the surface area values of the individual patches of each loss map.
-Finally, I assessed the homogeneity of annual average values using paired t-test and Wilcoxon test.
+Finally, I , and assessed the homogeneity of annual average values using a paired t-testand Wilcoxon test.
+Finally, I used the annual - 170 data to generate a time series of forest loss and fire occurrence, from which I extracted the trend and cyclical components using the "Christiano-Fitzgerald" and "Hodrick-Prescott" filters (Balcilar, 2019).

-In addition, I performed zonal statistic analyses, by summarizing annual forest loss and fire density over a regular hexagon grid of 253 hexagons, each of which had a maximum area of approximately 195 km2.
+In addition, I performed zonal statistic analyses, by summarizing_To perform the spatio-temporal analysis, I summarized the annual forest loss and fire density over a regular hexagon grid of 253 hexagons, each of which had a maximum area of approximately 195 km2.
 I used a regular grid with larger cells than those of the grid used in the long-term approach, to reduce the skewness of the variables summarized or, in a best-case scenario, to improve adherence to normality assumption.

-To perform the zonal statistics analysis of forest loss, I used separate metrics for large and small clearings.
+To perform the Afterward, I performed a zonal statistics analysis of forest loss, I used using separate metrics for large and small clearings.
 For large clearings, I used the relative area of annual forest loss (measured in km2 per 100 km2), since that metric is suitable for characterizing the deforestation activity on a given cell.
-For small clearings, density of patches (measured in number of patches per $100 \,\mathrm{km^2}$) was used, since the relative area may be irrelevant for summarizing small clearings on a given cell.

-To obtain the yearly subsets of fire points, I used the noise-free versions of MODIS and VIIRS datasets from two overlapping periods, 2001-2018 and 2012-2018, respectively.
-I generated annual maps of fire points using the date field of the datasets.
-Then, from the annual maps of large clearings, buffer zones were created around the patches at a maximum distance of 2.5 km.
-Afterward, I generated the corresponding annual subsets of fire points, selecting only those falling within the patches and/or their buffer zones (Fig. B1).
-Last, I summarized, over the hexagon grid, the yearly density of fire points per 100 km2.
+For small clearings, density of patches (measured in number of patches per 100 km2) was used, since the relative area may be irrelevant for of large clearings, buffer zones were created around the patches at a maximum distance of 2.5 km.
+Afterward, I generated the corresponding annual subsets of fire points, selecting only those falling within the patches and/or their buffer zones (Fig. D1).
+Last, I summarized, over the hexagon grid, the yearly density of MODIS fire points per 100 km2.

+To-Finally, to obtain the yearly subsets of fire points, I used the noise-free version of the MODIS dataset for the 2001-2018 period.
+I generated annual maps of fire points using the date field of the dataset.
+Then, from the annual maps summarizing small clearings on a given cell.

-2.3.
-Exploratory spatial data analysis and spatial modeling
+195 2.3.
+Exploratory spatial data analysis and spatial Spatial modeling skewness of the variables (Mangiafico, 2019).